Co-determination & naturalisation

 - live in orderly financial circumstances

-The costs vary considerably depending on the municipality and canton.
-On average, the cost looks something like this:
+The costs vary considerably depending on the municipality of residence and canton.
+On average, the costs look something like this:

 Canton: up to 2000 francs per person